dropwhile/refid/README.md

 ## About

-A refid (short for Reference Identifier) is a unique identifier, similar to UUIDv7, with a few difference.
+A refid (short for Reference Identifier) is a unique identifier, similar to a UUID, with some differences.

-There are two types of refids: TimePrefixed and RandomPrefixed.
+There are two types of refids:

+*   TimePrefixed - similar to UUIDv7
+*   RandomPrefixed - similar to UUIDv4

 ### TimePrefixed (type:0x00)